Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/character_profiles/02_002_objective_for_specification_agent.md

 3. **Tension Peaks with Marcus Reynolds**: A public debate where Isabella confronts Marcus about the potential consequences of his policies on vulnerable populations.
 Their discussions often lead to intense moments, such as when Marcus responds, "We need to act decisively to protect our nation; we can't let idealism cloud our judgment."

 ### Proposed Enhancements
-1. **Incorporate Emotional Stakes**: Add dialogue that reflects Isabella's internal struggles and motivations during key interactions, particularly with Marcus.
+1. **Conflict Exploration**: In their debates, Isabella should express more personal stakes, such as her concerns for marginalized communities affected by AI policies.
+This can be illustrated through specific examples or anecdotes that highlight the real-world implications of their discussions.
-2. **Explore Conflict Resolution**: Create scenarios where Isabella and Marcus find common ground, showcasing their ability to navigate ideological differences.
+2. **Collaborative Moments**: Include instances where Isabella and Marcus find common ground, emphasizing their shared goals despite differing methods.
+For example, they could collaborate on a policy proposal that balances economic efficiency with social equity, showcasing their ability to work together despite ideological differences.
-3. **Detail Collaborative Efforts**: Expand on collaborative scenes to illustrate how Isabella, Marcus, and Sarah work together to address challenges, emphasizing their evolving relationships.
+3. **Motivations**: Delve deeper into how Isabella's upbringing and experiences with systemic injustice inform her advocacy for equitable economic policies.
+This can create a more relatable character arc.

 ### Validation Points
 - Verify success by ensuring: